NAbdolmaleki/ACQC-LJP/README.md

 advancement in unsupervised learning.

-The SourceCode.rar file includes the MATLAB implementation :
+The SourceCode.rar file includes the MATLAB implementation.

 For running the code you must start with ACQCLJPscript.m as the main script of the ACQC-LJP method.
 The folder of ACQC-LJP contains two folders: dataset0(include synthetic datasets) and dataset1(include 24 real-world datasets).